soodoku/guess/Readme.md

 **Note About Data**

-In the sample data below, NAs reflect `Don't Know' responses.
+In the sample data below, NAs reflect `Don't Know` responses.
 To calculate unadjusted effects, we treat `Don't Know` responses as indicators of ignorance.
 See [DK Means DK](http://bullock.research.yale.edu/papers/DKs/DK.pdf) by Luskin and Bullock.
 They estimate hidden knowledge behind `Don't Know' responses on closed-ended items at about 3%.
 Thus one can also choose to replace Don't Know responses with .03.

 ```r